christophersbarrett/mulberry-wiki/Styles-and-Theming.md

     }

 ### Components
-You probably don’t want to put too many styles for your components within the page template styles, because you want the component styles to be reused no matter what page it’s placed in.
+You probably don’t want to put too many styles for your components within the page definition styles, because you want the component styles to be reused no matter what page it’s placed in.
 So component styles are best handled separately, although the conventions are similar.
 Say we want to style the ImageGallery component.

     .component.image-gallery {
       background-color: LemonChiffon;